meilisearch/documentation/learn/advanced/updating.md

 ### Set all fields as displayed attributes

 ::: note
-If your dump was created in Meilisearch v0.21 or above, continue to the [next step](#create-the-dump).
+If your dump was created in Meilisearch v0.21 or above, [skip this step](#create-the-dump).
 :::

 When creating dumps using Meilisearch versions below v0.21, all fields must be [displayed](/learn/configuration/displayed_searchable_attributes.md#displayed-fields) in order to be saved in the dump.